SoulBeaver/kindinium/README.md

 ## How do I change the game mode?

 The program supports both the *arena* and *training* modes.
-By default, a training mode with 300 turns, and a random map is chosen.
+By default a training mode with 300 turns and a random map is chosen.

 ### I want to play in Arena mode!